 A Legacy of Protection

-While the Conservancy plans and implements conservation strategies, DNR rangers patrol the site and volunteers help with trail creation, facility construction and tree planting.
-The Conservancy and the DNR also cooperate to maintain a regular regimen of prescribed fire on the property.
+While TNC plans and implements conservation strategies, DNR rangers patrol the site and volunteers help with trail creation, facility construction and tree planting.
+TNC and the DNR also cooperate to maintain a regular regimen of prescribed fire on the property.
 In just a decade, those efforts have greatly improved the quality of forest habitat, restored native plant and animal communities and increased the overall diversity of life found on the preserve.

 Animals At Risk